 Poinsettias have a reputation of being poisonous, but the level of poison in their leaves and foul taste make it unlikely for them to pose a threat to humans.
 However, keep pets away from eating the leaves since they can upset animals’ stomachs.
 The sap that the plants produce can irritate the skin of some people, especially anyone with a latex allergy, so be sure to wash your hands thoroughly after handling the leaves.

 Poinsettias are the perfect floral to prepare your home for the holiday season and to spread festive cheer.
-Make sure to order yours today!

 P.S.
 Want to be the first to know about future Seville Farms guides and planting tips?
 Sign up for our email newsletter!